samiul-it/the-doctor-lounge/README.md

 # The Doctor Lounge
-## An web app for the patients,that allows to select service from doctor and Portal Log in
+## A web app for the patients,that allows to select service from doctor and Portal Log in

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Freatures
 * Login With Email Password